VerseOne DXP Application Cookies

 These features were reviewed with the release of the EU General Data Protection Regulations (GDPR) and the subsequent Data Protection Act 2018 (which comprises the current UK legislation, including the "Frozen GDPR" or "UK GDPR").

-These features enable customers to be compliant with GDPR, and are set at Web Site level in VerseOne DXP, and comprise the following:
+These features enable customers to be compliant with GDPR, are set at Web Site level in VerseOne DXP.
+As of VerseOne DXP v5.7.5.5 (April 2024), these options have been moved to dedicated fieldsets at Web Site level, and renamed: the below guidance is now presented as Fieldset > Label.

-• PECR Policy: this consists of three settings (of which more, below), which reflect the various positions taken by the Information Commissioners Office (ICO) since the introduction of the "cookie law";
+• Site Details > GDPR / Cookies policy: this consists of three settings (of which more, below), which reflect the various positions taken by the Information Commissioners Office (ICO) since the introduction of the "cookie law";

-• PECR Banner Text: this is a Word-style Editor which allows customers to insert their own wording, according to their own policies and assessments of the current legal position, into the Cookie Acceptance Banner that appears on all pages of the website;
+• GDPR Banner Text > GDPR Banner Text: this is a Word-style Editor which allows customers to insert their own wording, according to their own policies and assessments of the current legal position, into the Cookie Acceptance Banner that appears on all pages of the website;

-• PECR Button Text: this allows customers to insert their own wording into the acceptance button.
+• GDPR Banner Text > Hide Button text: this allows customers to insert their own wording into the acceptance button (default is "Accept Analytics cookies").

 As mentioned above, the PECR Policy has three settings: